scokobro/professional-identity/profIdent-draft1.md

 Indeed, outside employment there is little opportunity for potential journalists in Japan to acquire knowledge, skills and experience of their chosen trade.

-As a route to employment an education in journalism can be all but irrelevant, as @Cooper-Chen:1997a [p22] suggest, company recruitment relies on testing general skills (general knowledge, literacy) so a degree from *any* department in a prestigious university may be worth more than specialist knowledge from a less prestigious institution.
-Theses attitudes and the expectations of media employers - virtually no value attached to any sort of university-based journalistic education [@Fujita:2004 p1] in Japan seems to go back to at least the 1930s [@Uchikawa:2003 p14].
+As a route to employment an education in journalism can be all but irrelevant, as @Cooper-Chen:1997a [: 22] suggest, company recruitment relies on testing general skills (general knowledge, literacy) so a degree from *any* department in a prestigious university may be worth more than specialist knowledge from a less prestigious institution.
+Theses attitudes and the expectations of media employers - virtually no value attached to any sort of university-based journalistic education [@Fujita:2004: 1] in Japan seems to go back to at least the 1930s [@Uchikawa:2003: 14].

-@Fujita:2004 points to changes in the environment as a cause of the growing perception that the 'on-the-job training' (OJT) system was not producing the desired results, this led to a renewed debate about the role of university-based journalist education in Japan in the later 1990s and early 00s - the increasing use of technology at all levels of newspaper production and the increased pressure on workers which left little time for senior reporters to train new staffers.[@Fujita:2004 p3]
+@Fujita:2004 points to changes in the environment as a cause of the growing perception that the 'on-the-job training' (OJT) system was not producing the desired results, this led to a renewed debate about the role of university-based journalist education in Japan in the later 1990s and early 00s - the increasing use of technology at all levels of newspaper production and the increased pressure on workers which left little time for senior reporters to train new staffers.[@Fujita:2004: 3]

-This debate took place in reaction to a number of incidents (plagiarism[^plag], invasions of privacy, 'overheated' herd reporting (*media sukuramu*), libel)[@Ikuta:2004 p1].
+This debate took place in reaction to a number of incidents (plagiarism[^plag], invasions of privacy, 'overheated' herd reporting (*media sukuramu*), libel)[@Ikuta:2004: 1].
 Ikuta also identifies the pressures of adapting to new technologies as a root cause in the drop in journalistic standards.

-[^plag]: About one-third of an article in the 8 Jun 2000 edition on the *Asahi Shimbun* was found to have been plagiarised from the local *Chugoku Shimbun* by a reporter in the Hiroshima office.[@Shibata:2003 p137]
+[^plag]: About one-third of an article in the 8 Jun 2000 edition on the *Asahi Shimbun* was found to have been plagiarised from the local *Chugoku Shimbun* by a reporter in the Hiroshima office.[@Shibata:2003: 137]

-Ikuta describes the actual content of OJT at the +as; new employs spend four or five years at a local office where their development can be overseen trained by experienced reporters, traditionally the local office would be a mix of new, middle career and 'veteran' reporters.
+Ikuta describes the actual content of OJT at the _+as_; new employs spend four or five years at a local office where their development can be overseen trained by experienced reporters, traditionally the local office would be a mix of new, middle career and 'veteran' reporters.
 However Ikuta argues that this system broke down due to the HR policy of concentrating middle-career reporters in the head offices, which led to an over-reliance on early-career reporters in local bureaus. (ibid. p224/1180)

 A significant effect of a primarily OJT-based system might be that it becomes more difficult to have any external standard (what kind of standard?); if the measure of professionalism is how closely one approximates the work of one's mentor then it is easy for _practical_ understandings of how one does journalism --- rather, how one does the job of journalist --- to become prioritised over how should (according to some exterior abstract measure - whether a code, an exemplar or whatever) journalists set about doing their work.
 It might also be readily supposed that such a system might turn out to be more 'malleable' from the political sources' point of view with the local (in time and space) understandings of the  necessities of practical reporting being passed on, and thereby taking on the status of 'common sense', within a single generation.

+## Employment Structures in Japan

+How many people work as journalists in Japan?
+How may do the mainstream mass media employ?
+What are their backgrounds?
+Who are they?

+Average career length?
+Typical career development?

 # Living the ideology?